AshleyYakeley/NixVirt/README.md

 #### `lib.domain.templates.windows`

 A template function for a domain suitable for installing Windows 11 on.
-It supports Secure Boot via OVMF and an emulated TPM.
+It supports Secure Boot via OVMF and an emulated TPM; you will want to switch on `virtualisation.libvirt.swtpm.enable`.

 These are the arguments: